 Dehydration occurs when a horse does not have enough water in its body to carry out normal functions.
 And according to Kentucky Equine Research, the horse may lose interest in drinking even when dehydrated because when both water and electrolytes are lost, the physiological trigger that tells a horse when to drink malfunctions.

 However, not all thirsty and sweaty horses would be an unmistakable sign of dehydration.
 On the other hand, the lack of sweat or a resting horse standing in the corner of the paddock showing disinterest does not exactly say hydrated.
 That said, how could we even tell when our horses are already dehydrated?
 The most accurate method to determine if your horse is dehydrated is through a complete blood chemistry analysis.
 The most accurate yet perhaps not the most available, especially if we horse owners and caretakers do not have immediate access to a complete blood chemistry analysis.
 In this case, there are simple ways, according to Kentucky Performance Products, that we can do in order to check if our dear equines are not experiencing excess loss in fluids.

-And most importantly, to be able to have a baseline of what your horse’s normal response looks like, it is a good idea to practice these tests when you know that your horse is properly hydrated.
+And most importantly in horse nutrition, to be able to have a baseline of what your horse’s normal response looks like, it is a good idea to practice these tests when you know that your horse is properly hydrated.

 In cases of severe dehydration, a visit to the vet is of utmost importance and IV treatment administration may be in order.
 However, in cases of mild dehydration, it can be easily reversed by giving your animal water and some electrolytes.
 And one simple and primary electrolyte supplement is sodium chloride (salt).
 According to Thunes (2021) of the Horse Nutrition Commentary Series, horses should always have salt available not just during hot weather/summer season.